Nukesor/gitalizer/README.md

 ## Run stuff

-If you want to run commands from the commandlines, execute `source ./venv/bin/activate && source ./bin/env.sh`.
+If you want to run commands from the commandlines, execute `source ./venv/bin/activate`.
-These commands let you enter the virtual environment and tell flask where to look for the entry point for the app.
+These commands let you enter the virtual environment.

-Afterwards you can check what commands are available with simply executing `flask`.
+Afterwards you can check what commands are available with simply executing `gitalizer`.